Tabtes-Ion/EasyWeather/README.md

 # EasyWeather
 A simple, easy to use weather web application that is light on CPU and memory.
 Can be used on both desktop and mobile.

-Dalton Hall (Tabtes-Ion): Lead director and tester.
+Dalton Hall (Tabtes-Ion): Lead director and tester, back and front end developer.
 ColesterBoyFlex: Back and front end developer.

 (A group project for Fall 2025 - Introduction to Software Engineering, Georgia Southern University)